 Your swimming pool is perhaps the most dangerous area when it comes to children.
 They love water and playing, and are not aware of the existing dangers.
 Thus, it is very important to do research about safety measures and take the advice of experts.
 The following is a brief set of essential measures:

 - Have your pool area fenced off.
-There are different laws according to countries and states.
+There are different laws according to countries and states and chain link fencing is often the best choice.
 Make sure that you are compliant with the ones pertaining to the place you live in.